 According to the researchers at Bidness Etc the high RAM and CPU leakage is caused by the memory leak issue which remains dormant for the first few hours of PC/laptop use, but slowly takes over all the available free memory and a large portion of the processor usage.

-How To Fix High RAM and CPU Usage of Windows 10 Operating System
+How To Fix High RAM and CPU Usage in Windows 10

 1. Registry Hack: